Tyrann Mathieu

-Tyrann Devine Mathieu (/ˈtaɪrən ˈmæθ.juː/; born May 13, 1992) is an American football safety for the New Orleans Saints of the National Football League (NFL).
-He played college football at LSU.
-In college he developed a reputation for causing turnovers, setting a Southeastern Conference (SEC) record with 11 career forced fumbles and earning the nickname "the Honey Badger" after the mammal of the same name.
-In his sophomore season, he was recognized as a consensus All-American, won the Chuck Bednarik Award as the best defensive player in college football, and was a finalist for the Heisman Trophy.
+Tyrann Devine Mathieu (/ˈtaɪrən ˈmæθ.juː/; born May 13, 1992) is an American former professional football safety who played 12 seasons in the National Football League (NFL).
+He played college football for the LSU Tigers and earned the nickname "the Honey Badger" (after the mammal of the same name) and gained a reputation for causing turnovers, setting a (SEC) record with 11 career forced fumbles.
+As a sophomore, he won the Chuck Bednarik Award as the best defensive player in college football, was a finalist for the Heisman Trophy, and was recognized as a consensus All-American.
 Mathieu was dismissed from the LSU football program after that season due to a violation of team rules.

-After spending a year out of football in 2012, he was drafted by the Arizona Cardinals in the third round of the 2013 NFL Draft, reuniting him in the defensive backfield with former college teammate Patrick Peterson.
-As a rookie he was named to the PFWA All-Rookie Team and has since earned three invitations to the Pro Bowl and has been named to the first-team All-Pro team three times.
-Mathieu has also played for the Houston Texans and Kansas City Chiefs, where he was a member of the team that won Super Bowl LIV.
+After spending a year out of football in 2012, he was selected by the Arizona Cardinals in the third round of the 2013 NFL draft, reuniting him in the defensive backfield with former college teammate Patrick Peterson.
+As a rookie in 2013 he was named to the PFWA All-Rookie Team and has since earned three invitations to the Pro Bowl.
+Mathieu has also been selected to the first-team All-Pro team three times and the second-team All-Pro team once, having been selected to both in 2019 (as a first-team defensive back and a second-team safety).
+Mathieu also played for the Houston Texans, Kansas City Chiefs (where he was a member of the team that won Super Bowl LIV), and New Orleans Saints.

-Early years
+Early life

 A native of New Orleans, Louisiana, Mathieu attended St. Augustine High School, where he played for the St. Augustine Purple Knights high school football team.
 He recorded 32 tackles, five interceptions, one sack and one fumble recovery as a senior.

-While living in New Orleans' Central City, Mathieu was raised by his grandparents.
+While living in New Orleans' Central City, Mathieu was initially raised by his grandparents during the first five years of his life.
 His biological mother was absent the majority of the time and his biological father, Darrin Hayes, has been incarcerated for murder most of Mathieu's life.
 After his grandfather died in 1997, Mathieu was adopted by his uncle, Tyrone Mathieu, and aunt, Sheila Mathieu.

-Mathieu also ran track and field for St. Augustine's track team and was a member of the relay team.
-He was one of the state's top performers in the long jump.
-He had personal-best leaps of 1.93 meters in the high jump and 7.29 meters in the long jump.
+Mathieu also participated with the track and field team at St. Augustine High School.
+He was a member of the 4x100m relay team, and was one of Louisiana's top performers in the long jump and high jump.
+He recorded a personal best long jump in his final high school track meet with a mark of 23 ft 9.25 in (7.25 meters).
+That earned Mathieu a second-place finish at the 2010 LHSAA Track & Field State Championship.
+He also recorded a personal-best high jump of 6 ft 4 in (1.93 meters) in the prestigious 2010 Allstate Sugar Bowl Track & Field Classic during his senior year, finishing in second place.

 Considered a four-star recruit by Rivals.com, Mathieu was listed as the No. 13 cornerback in the nation in 2010.